envato-archive/awsraw/README.md

 5. Create new Pull Request

-## TODO
+## To Do

-- Rename the AuthorizationHeader class, as the name no longer quite fits
+- Write the missing spec for AWSRaw::S3::FaradayMiddleware
-- Support for request content
+- Add support for request content
-- Smart handling of errors
+- Add smart handling of errors
     - Identify cases where string-to-sign doesn't match, and display something helpful
     - Raise exceptions for errors?
-- Easy was to nicely format XML responses
+- Add easy ways to nicely format XML responses
-- Support AWS services other than S3
-- Support for Net::HTTP (and other client libraries?)